microsoft/generative-ai-for-beginners/6-building-chat-applications/README.md

 ## Learning Goals
 By the end of this lesson, you'll be able to:

-- Describe considerations for how building and integrating chat applications into existing systems.
+- Describe considerations for building and integrating chat applications into existing systems.
 - Customize chat applications for specific use-cases.
 - Identify key metrics and considerations to effectively monitor and maintain the quality of AI-powered chat applications.
 - Ensuring chat applications leverage AI responsibly.